Common Terms in Procurement

 “Market analysis is a key component of response analysis; it informs the design and implementation of appropriate interventions using and supporting local markets”

-In a crisis context the humanitarian sector has an enormous capacity to impact the local market.
-It is important to act based on humanitarian principles and values and keep in mind the concept of “Do not Harm”.
-Market analysis is an essential component of context analysis, collecting information that will be useful to program the intervention and how to implement it.
-It is also a critical element of contingency planning and preparedness.
+In a crisis context the humanitarian sector has an enormous capacity to impact the local market, hence it is necessary to act based on humanitarian principles and values, having in mind the concept of “Do not Harm”.
+For this reason, it is essential to analyze the market in which we operate and thus be able to better control the role the organisation plays in it.

 Key factors in a market analysis: